mannireis/Bobot/README.md

 - Low power design!
 3V operating voltage
 - On board square wave generator
 - Selectable features through solder brides
+- A Schematic on the back side!
+- Super cute cats on the front side - Kudos to @acornitum

 BOM:
 - 1 	Battery holder